 Overseeing local regions

 When a member of the public nominates a local space that needs improving, the Community Enabler will work with them to identify the landowner and find out if a project could be delivered by a local group.
-If so, then they will help support the group put in an application to the Bags of Help scheme.
+If so, they will then help support the group put in an application to the Bags of Help scheme.

 Supporting the application process